-Fonts synced to your desktop, are only available if you're signed in to the Creative Cloud for desktop app.
-When you sign in with an enterprise ID, fonts synced with the Adobe ID are unavailable.
+Fonts activated on your desktop are only available if you're signed in to the Creative Cloud for desktop app.
+When you sign in with an enterprise ID, fonts activated with the Adobe ID are unavailable.

-You can Add fonts from Typekit to resync fonts to your desktop.
-Apps such as InDesign and Illustrator also prompt you to sync fonts from Typekit if they encounter missing fonts in documents.
+You can activate fonts on your desktop.
+Apps such as InDesign and Illustrator also prompt you to activate fonts if they encounter missing fonts in documents.

 You have two Behance accounts that co-exist, one associated with your Adobe ID and another with your Enterprise ID.
 There is no direct way to migrate the data from Behance.
 As a work-around, you could do the following for Behance: